Vehicle fire on Cannon Street leads to house fire; investigators say fire deliberately set

 BATON ROUGE - Fire investigators ruled that a car fire that spread to a home on Cannon Street Thursday afternoon was intentionally set.

 The Baton Rouge Fire Department responded to a call around 11:54 a.m. and discovered a vehicle engulfed in flames and the fire extending to the carport of the home.
 The residence suffered $40,000 of damage, but no injuries happened.
-Subsequent investigation concluded that the car file was deliberately set.
+Subsequent investigation concluded that the car fire was deliberately set.

 Anyone with information is urged to call BRFD investigators at 225-389-2050.